CVR: INEC registers 111,762 fresh voters in Adamawa

 Kassim Gaidam, the Resident Electoral Commissioner disclosed this at a news conference on Wednesday in Yola.

-He said the commission also recorded appreciable milestones during the exercise including 2,983 voter reviews; 9,512 information update, 14,434 transfers and 3,427 Permanent Voter Card (PVC) collections.
+He said the commission also recorded appreciable milestones during the exercise including 2,983 voter reviews; 9,512 information updates, 14,434 transfers and 3,427 Permanent Voter Card (PVC) collections.

 Others were the replacement of 5,147 loss cards and 2,032 defaced card as well as 454 special registrations by people with disabilities.